abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 and ceasing—coming in and going out—the mind and the heart relax as well.

-You don’t force the mind to be still or be clear.
+You don’t force the mind to be still or clear.
 It’s through allowing the impressions in the mind to come in and go out without reacting, clinging, or adding a commentary that a natural clarity and spaciousness starts to arise.
 Allow that to happen.
 It’s an exercise that we need to remind ourselves to do.